OpenCHAMI/openchami.org/content/docs/guides/getting_started.md

 {{< /card-grid >}}

-## Helpful docker compose cheatsheet
+## Helpful references

-This quickstart uses `docker compose` to start up services and define dependencies.
+For Docker Compose deployments (legacy), this quickstart uses `docker compose` to start up services and define dependencies.
 If you have a basic understanding of Docker, you should be able to work with the included services.
 Some handy items to remember for when you are exploring the deployment are below.

 * `docker volume list` This lists all the volumes.
 If they exist, the project will try to reuse them.
 That might not be what you want.